 Bhima Gada: Adjacent to the Girijatmaj Temple, cave no. 6 houses a Buddhist stupa.
-This is popularly known as Bhima’s Gada.
+This is popular as Bhima’s Gada.
 This stupa has good acoustics that allows sounds to echo.

 Mayureshwar Temple, Morgaon: Devotees begin and end their journey at the Mayureshwar Temple.
 The temple derives its name from the legend of Mayureshwar – Lord Ganesh riding a peacock, who defeated a demon at this place.
 The Mayureshwar Temple is in Moregaon, 63 km from the Chintamani Temple.

 Siddhi Vinayak Temple, Siddhatek: Lord Vishnu is believed to have appeased Lord Ganesh at this place.
 Lord Vishnu then proceeded to slay the demons known as Madhu and Kaitabh.
 Moreover, Lord Siddhi Vinayak is the only idol with the trunk pointing towards the right.
 The Siddhi Vinayak Temple is in Siddhatek, 100 km from the Chintamani Temple.

 Ballaleshwar Temple, Pali: As the name suggests this temple is named after Lord Ganesh’s devotee Ballal.
-This is the only Ganesh Temple named after a devotee.
+This is the only Ganesh Temple whose name is after a devotee.
 The Ballaleshwar Temple is in Pali, 140 km from the Chintamani Temple.

 Varadha Vinayak Temple, Mahad: Lord Ganesh is Varadha Vinayak, the Lord who grants boons and wishes.
 The Varadha Vinayak Temple is in Mahad, 150 km from the Chintamani.

 Girijatmaj Temple, Lenyadri: Goddess Parvathi is believed to have performed penance at this place to have a child.
 Her prayers were answered when Lord Ganesh was born.
 The temple gets its name from the words Girija (Parvathi) and Atmaj (son).
 The Girijatmaj Temple is in Lenyadri, 110 km from the Chintamani Temple.

 Vighneshwar Vinayak Temple, Ozar: King Abhinandan’s prayer was disturbed by Vighnasur, the demon was sent by Lord Indra to disturb King Abhinandan’s prayer.
-The troubled devotees turned to Lord Ganesh who defeated the demon at this place.
+Then troubled devotees turned to Lord Ganesh who defeated the demon at this place.
 The Vighneswar Vinayak Temple is in Ozar, 105 km from the Chintamani

 Mahaganapati Temple, Ranjangaon: Lord Shiva is believed to have worshipped Lord Ganesh here before proceeding to defeat the demon Tripurasura.
 The Mahaganapati Temple is in Ranjangaon, 42 km from the Chintamani.